BroccoliLimpet/psychopy_vernier/README.md

-# psychopy_vernier
+# Vernier Alignment
-psychophysical vernier alignment
+A set of functions to facilitate psycho-physical vernier alignment test.